liqotech/liqo/docs/pages/User/Post-Install/discovery.md

 if not it is exposed with a NodePort Service, so you can get one if the IPs of the nodes of your cluster (`kubectl get nodes -o wide`).

 The second required value is the __port__ where it is reachable.
-If you are using an Ingress it should be reachable at port `443`, Else if you are using a NodePort Service you can get the port executing
+If you are using an Ingress it should be reachable at port `443`.
+Otherwise if you are using a NodePort Service you can get the port executing
 `kubectl get service -n liqo auth-service`, an output example could be:

 ```txt
 NAME           TYPE       CLUSTER-IP    EXTERNAL-IP   PORT(S)         AGE
 auth-service   NodePort   10.81.20.99   <none>        443:30740/TCP   2m7s
 ```
-where "30740" is the port where the service is listening.
+where "30740" is the port where the service is listening and can be contacted outside the cluster.

 #### DNS Configuration

 Now, it is possible to configure the records necessary to enable the DNS discovery process.
-In the following, we present a `bind9`-like configuration for an hypothetical domain `example.com`.
-It exposes two Liqo-enabled cluster named `liqo-cluster` and `liqo-cluster-2`, the first with the Auth Service accessible at `1.2.3.4:443`, while the second at `2.3.4.1:8443`.
+In the following example, we present a `bind9`-like configuration for a hypothetical domain `example.com`.
+It exposes two Liqo-enabled cluster named `liqo-cluster` and `liqo-cluster-2`.
+The first one exposes the Auth Service at `1.2.3.4:443`, while the second at `2.3.4.1:8443`.
-Remember to adapt the configuration according to your setup.

 ```txt
 example.com.
 PTR     liqo-cluster.example.com.
                                       liqo-cluster-2.example.com.